Ashadozzaman/DevOps/linux/class2.md

 $uname -a
 ```
 `Output:- x86_64`

 3. Displays the machine or system type.
 ```
 $uname -m
 ```
 `Output:- x86_64`

-4.Shows the bit-width of the system..
+4. Shows the bit-width of the system.
 ```
 getconf LONG_BIT
 ```

 `Output:- 64`